curtshneider/curtshneider.github.io/interview-questions.md

 * How do you stay current on the latest trends?
 (1)

 #### Teamwork
-* Tell me about a time you've worked with other teammates to achieve something you were proud of?
+* Tell me about a time you've worked with other teammates to achieve something you are proud of?
 (1)
 * How would your teammates describe you?
 (1)
 * How do you resolve conflict within a team?
 (1)
 * Tell me about how you've collaborated with other members of the team to complete a user story?
 (1)
-* When working on a team, what's hardest for you?
+* When working on a team, what's easiest and hardest for you?
 (2)
-* Who is your favorite teammates and why?
+* Who are your favorite teammates and why?
 (4)
 * How do you work with (name another department)?
 (5)

 #### Leadership